Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/ui-changelog.md

 **3.1.1**

 - [Breaking Change] The UI no longer uses sqlite internally.
 A storage provider must be configured using HealthChecksUIBuilder storage package extensions.
-- Added new storage providers (SqlServer, InMemory, Sqlite and PostreSQL)
+- Added new storage providers (SqlServer, InMemory, Sqlite, MySql and PostreSQL)
 - Added new storage providers [configuration environment variables for docker image](./ui-docker.md)

 **3.1.0**